realeyes-media/ios-vast-client/README.md

 #### Progress

 `func updateProgress(time: Double) throws`
-After you initialize `VastTracker` you should call this function with `time = 0` parameter to start tracking ad playback. `VastTracker` will select linear ad to play and will notify you via delegate call `func adStart(vastTracker: VastTracker, ad: VastAd)`
+After you initialize `VastTracker` you should call this function with `time = playhead` parameter to start tracking process.
+Playhead should match the playhead value used in intialization of `VastTracker`.
+(If you simply want to play pre-roll ads before your content, initialize `VastTracker` with `playhead = 0` and call `updateProgress(time:)` with `time = 0`)

+`VastTracker` will select linear ad to play and will notify you via delegate call `func adStart(vastTracker: VastTracker, ad: VastAd)`

 You have to call this function periodically during ad playback.
 These delegate function will be called during normal ad playback and you do not have to react to them - they are only informative